Our SENCO is Ms C Ford

 The Learning Support department values each person as an individual, working to their strengths and treating them with respect and dignity.
 The students with special educational needs and disabilities (SEND) are included in all aspects of school life, spiritually, socially and in the curriculum.

-The students who are Statemented or on the register at School Action Plus have an individual Educational Health Care Plan (EHCP).
-This allows our SENCO and teaching assistants (TAs) to set each student targets, which teachers and students work towards.
+For students who have an Educational Health Care Plan (EHCP), our SENCO and teaching assistants (TAs) set each student targets, which teachers and students work towards.
 These are monitored by the (TAs) who evaluates the progress that has been made each term.
-The progress of students is also discussed at curriculum support liaison meetings (CSLM ) and at Annual Reviews.
+The progress of students is also discussed at support liaison meetings and at Annual Reviews.
 These meetings are attended by the SENCO, teaching assistants and teachers.

 The school works closely with the local education authority (LEA) and external agencies.
 Support is available in all areas of the curriculum and is commensurate with the needs of the students.
 This however can be dependent on the hours of support allocated by the LEA.

 The transition from year 6 to year 7 and year 11 to Further Education and work placement is sensitively coordinated.
-For those students with a Statement the SENCO visits the Primary schools and also attends the Annual Reviews in years 5 and 6.
+For those students with an EHCP or SEND, the SENCO visits the Primary schools before they arrive at school.
 All the students are supported discreetly.